- Synonyms: Butyl alpha-hydroxypropionate; Butyl ester of 2-hydroxypropanoic acid; Butyl ester of lactic acid; Butyl lactate

-Potential Symptoms: Irritation of eyes, skin, nose, throat; cough, headache, drowsiness, CNS depression; nausea, vomiting.
+- Potential Symptoms: Irritation of eyes, skin, nose, throat; cough, headache, drowsiness, central nervous system depression; nausea, vomiting.

 - OSHA does not have a PEL for n-butyl lactate.